3liz/lizmap-documentation/source/publish/lizmap_plugin/tooltip.rst

 You can let the user activate map tooltips when hovering features by choosing a list of fields to display.

-Fields will be displayed with their alias if it's defined.
-See :ref:`alias_on_fields`.

 Prerequisites
 -------------